ZERO TOLERANCE ON DISCRIMINATORY LANGUAGE OR CONDUCT

 Improper field conditions..... $25.00

 Non-matching or improper uniforms..... $25.00

-MARKINGS OF FIELD, GOAL NETS & CORNER FLAGS
+MARKINGS OF FIELD, GOAL NETS, BALLS & CORNER FLAGS

-The home team shall be responsible for visible, correct and clear markings of the playing field; proper goal nets; providng match balls; and corner flags.
-If a home team fails to have the field properly marked and have proper goal nets and corner flags placed after the referee has given the team the necessary time, the team may be punished by losing the game, fined, or both.
+The home team shall be responsible for visible, correct and clear markings of the playing field; proper goal nets; providing at minimum three match quality balls; and corner flags.
+If a home team fails to have the field properly marked and have proper goal nets, match balls and have corner flags placed after the referee has given the team the necessary time, the team may be punished by losing the game, fined, or both.